-The candidate countries the former Yugoslav Republic of Macedonia1, Montenegro1 and Albania1, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA countries Iceland and Norway, members of the European Economic Area, as well as the Republic of Moldova, Andorra and San Marino align themselves with this statement.
+The candidate countries North Macedonia1, Montenegro1 and Albania1, the EFTA countries Iceland and Norway, members of the European Economic Area, as well the Republic of Moldova, Georgia, Andorra and San Marino align themselves with this statement.

-1 The former Yugoslav Republic of Macedonia, Montenegro and Albania continue to be part of the Stabilisation and Association Process.
+North Macedonia, Montenegro and Albania continue to be part of the Stabilisation and Association Process.